 This idea would work for bell and other sweet peppers as well as helping your hot peppers!!

 One warning for you.
-The U of G study found that production increased up to 30% shade cloth.
+The U of G study found that production increased by up to 30% shade cloth.
 After that production began to drop off (but fruit quality remained the same).
 So choose a shade cloth that gives you 30%-40% max shade.

 The 2018 Year 2 Results

-Summer of 2018 was our second year growing peppers under shade cloth.
+The summer of 2018 was our second year growing peppers under shade cloth.
 We continue to be really impressed with the results.
 This summer was an extremely hot and dry summer for us.
 The heat started in early June and lasted until late September with temps in the 90’s or above that whole time.
 I added the shade cloth over the peppers in mid-June, just as we were starting to see our first blossoms.
 We had an AWESOME year.
 We harvested well over 100 peppers from our 12 plants and only had to throw away 2 because of sun scald!
 We love this method, it has finally solved our pepper problems.

 Have you been using this idea in your garden already?
 What have been your results?
 Please let me know in the comments below.